Report

 The frozen parts of Earth’s surface — including ice sheets, glaciers, sea ice, permafrost, and snow cover — have shrunk over recent decades due to human-caused warming.

-Snow keeps our planet cooler, makes up more than 50% of the water supply in the western U.S., and supports ecosystems, economies and cultures across the nation.
+Snow keeps our planet cooler, makes up more than 50% of the runoff that serves as an important component of water supplies in the western U.S., and supports ecosystems, economies, and cultures across the nation.

-Our warming atmosphere holds about 4% more moisture per 1°F of temperature rise.
-As winters warm, more of that extra moisture now falls as rain instead of snow at about 80% of 177 weather stations across the contiguous U.S.
+Our warming atmosphere holds about 4% more moisture per 1°F of warming.
+As winters warm, more of that extra moisture now falls as rain instead of snow.
+Since 1970, annual snowfall has decreased at 64% of 2,041 stations across the contiguous U.S. Moreover, more than 80% of 170 weather stations across the nation are seeing less precipitation falling as snow than they did in the late 1940s.

 Decades of shrinking snowpack has reduced snow-derived freshwater in the western U.S. by 15-30% since 1955.
-These trends could continue, with an additional 25% decline in snow-derived freshwater expected by 2050.
+These trends are expected to continue as human-caused climate change worsens, with an additional 25% decline in snow-derived freshwater in the region expected by 2050.

 These resources explore the science, trends, and local impacts of snow & ice in the U.S.